weniv/En_pythonbest20/src/pages/question17.md

 # Robot-Cat Inspection Day

 ## Problem Description
 Licat decided to create a robot called 'Robot-Cat' as a deputy version of Licat's Fish Inc. to operate the giant company.
 He assigned a unique identification number to each Robot-Cat to easily manage them.
-Then, Robot-Cats flew all over to Weniv World.
+Then, Robot-Cats left for Weniv World.

 On the Robot-Cat inspection day, most of the Robot-Cats returned to the company.
 However, there were also some Robot-Cats that couldn't return because they were too far away.
 For the Robot-Cats that need inspection but did not attend, an alarm should be sent.